 It is my intent to restore the aircraft to honor the men who flew these aircraft as part of the 23d TASS, while also being a functioning, family airplane capable of operating in modern airspace.

 For several years after purchase, almost all available resources had to be devoted to making the airplane airworthy and in full compliance with Part 91 of the FARs.
 Overseas deployments with the Army also intervened.
 Visual restoration began as circumstances allowed.
 Research and application continue.
-This is an ongoing project and some years remain before it will be fully complete.
+This is an ongoing project, and quite honestly, I do not know if it will ever be complete.
 I hope that former air and ground crew who worked with 424 will be able to provide more photographs and other information to help restore authenticity to the airplane’s appearance.

 Paint Scheme: Veterans of the 23d TASS were very helpful in providing stories, battle histories, and numerous pictures.
 I recently received a photo of 424 taken while supporting Operation Lam Son 719 from South Vietnam.
 Many thanks to Maj Gary McDaniel for that.
 It confirmed that the airplane had been painted black for at least part of its service with the 23d TASS.
 As mentioned earlier, the markings applied to black O-2As changed over time.
 Some had only the most minimal markings, often becoming more elaborate over time.
 Maj McDaniel's photo from March 1971 shows the more elaborate marking.
 I am following a middle road, using the minimum markings required by the FAA type certificate for the M337B and those specified by the USAF for FAC aircraft while 424 was in service.
 One difference is that the USAF used flat black.
 The EAA's Warbirds of America allows gloss paint in lieu of the original black to facilitate cleanliness and preservation of the airframe and parts.
 I retain gloss black paint on the aircraft, with the exception of the top of the front engine cowling.
 This is flat black to reduce glare.